-Choosing from a range of report options lets you tailor reports to their different purposes.
-Here’s a summary of the different sections you can choose to include in your search and scheduled reports.
+Here’s a summary of the different sections you can choose to include in your scheduled, search and folder reports.

 For more advanced options for pulling reports from your folders, check out the ad-hoc report builder.